jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 author_profile: true
 ---

-Climate effects in a large health insurance Canadian cohort (2026-) 👤🇨🇦
+Climate effects in a large health insurance Canadian cohort (2026—) 👤🇨🇦
 -------------------

 *As part as my post-doctoral fellowship at McGill, funded by CIHR.*

-- Assessing the relationship between different environmental exposures and medication dispensations across Canada
+- Assessing the relationship between  environmental exposures and medication dispensations
-- Studying exposures to extreme temperatures, wildfires and flooding
+- Studying various exposures such as extreme temperatures, wildfires and flooding
-- Partenering with large health insurer in Canada
+- Collaborating with a leading health insurer in Canada

 ---

-Climate-related health costs and adaptation measures (2025-) ❄️☀️🌳
+Climate-related health costs and adaptation measures (2025—) ❄️☀️🌳
 -------------------

 *As part of a research grant funded by Actions concertées, funded by FRQ and MELCCFP.*